 Retailers, brands, manufacturers, NGOs and other stakeholders are invited to endorse YESS by signing a Statement of Support.
 We ask that you fill out the form to add your organization’s name to our list of YESS supporters and to receive updates on our progress.
 Please note that we will only be posting the names of endorsing organizations.

 As the supporters of this statement, we acknowledge it is important for us to work together to create and advance an international ethical and sustainable cotton value chain.
 YESS: Yarn Ethically & Sustainably Sourced, an initiative of Responsible Sourcing Network, aspires to impede forced labor in cotton harvesting and yarn production.
 It will do this by engaging, educating, and enabling yarn spinners to implement a due diligence system to identify and address forced labor.
 YESS will also coordinate its activities with sustainable cotton and apparel initiatives to avoid duplication and promote harmonization across the industry.

 Cotton produced by forced labor is documented in at least nine countries (1).
 There is a gap in the transparency between where forced labor occurs in the cotton fields and the facilities in which different cottons are blended and spun together.
 YESS aims to close this gap by training cotton yarn spinners on the OECD due diligence system to address forced labor and verifying that the system is being implemented correctly (2).
 YESS will also be in a position to provide insight on the various sustainable cottons spinners are processing.

-We, the supporters, express our commitment toward ethical and sustainable cotton and yarn sourcing.
-We confirm our endorsement of the development and implementation of the YESS initiative and encourage our peers to join us.
+We express our commitment toward ethical and sustainable cotton and yarn sourcing.
+We confirm our support of the development and implementation of the YESS initiative and encourage our peers to join us.

 Click here to download this statement as a pdf.